 Walter Davis

 The crowd calls for more.
-The band returns with a traditional song written and recorded by Walter Davis in 1940.
+The band returns with a traditional song written and recorded by Walter Davisin 1940.
 Jorma Kaukonen arranged this cover and it appeared as a bonus track on the 2003 release of Surrealistic Pillow as well as on Kaukonen’s 2007 album Stars in My Crown.

-Way I love you, I want the world to know
+Come back baby, baby please don’t go Way I love you, I want the world to know Come back baby, let’s talk it over, one more time

-Ah, come back baby, let’s talk it over, one more time
+Ah, this old world, well will fade one day Said come back, baby, and don’t go away now Ah, come back baby, let’s talk it over, one more time

-The way I love you, I want the world to know
+Ah, come back baby, baby please don’t go The way I love you, I want the world to know Come back baby, let’s talk it over, one more time One more time

 Jefferson Airplane Woodstock